rust-lang/blog.rust-lang.org/content/Project-Goals-2025-July-Update.md

 Ultimately, this is a compiler question and should be resolved here: https://github.com/rust-lang/rust/pull/140740

-Note: `-Cmin-function-alignment` will be another similar case.
+The team was asked to submit an [MCP (Major Change Proposal)](https://forge.rust-lang.org/compiler/proposals-and-stabilization.html#how-do-i-submit-an-mcp) for `-Cmin-function-alignment` will be another similar case. @ojeda opened it here: <https://github.com/rust-lang/compiler-team/issues/899>, @davidtwco seconded it and it's in the Final Comment Period (FCP) now.

 ## Stabilizing `AddressSanitizer` and `LeakSanitizer`: